 3. Have more professional shareholders to avoid one person from owning a majority share ( with minimum 2 shareholders based on Indonesian regulation)

 4. Withdraw money from the company in a regular basis

 Cekindo will help you to combine the above mentioned options and prepare for you several agreements that will ensure the security of the investor’s rights over the company.
-These should be signed by the investors and the professional shareholder/director/commissioner to limit the authority of the local nominee over the company as well as to give more authority for the genuine owner over the company.
+These should be signed by the investors and the professional shareholder/director/commissioner to limit the authority of the local special purpose vehicle over the company as well as to give more authority for the genuine owner over the company.

-As a Market Entry Consultancy firm, Cekindo will provide you set of appropriate Nominee agreements include our individual and corporate shareholders to make sure you choose the safest way to engage a local nominee in Indonesia.
-This service is annually (except the set of nominee agreements) and will be extended as long as needed by our client.
+As a Market Entry Consultancy firm, Cekindo will provide you set of appropriate special purpose agreements include our individual and corporate shareholders to make sure you choose the safest way to engage a local special purpose vehicle in Indonesia.
+This service is annually (except the set of special purpose agreements) and will be extended as long as needed by our client.